michaelnordmeyer/jekyll-theme-nix/README.md

 ### Nix?

-<q>Nix</q> is the grammatically incorrect form of the German <q>nichts</q>, which in English means <q>nothing</q>.
+“Nix” is the grammatically incorrect form of the German “nichts”, which in English means “nothing”.
 It's colloquially used to stress the nothingness.

-Or, if you will, it could be UNIX without the <q>U</q>, because of the theme's somewhat archaic properties.
+Or, if you will, it could be UNIX without the “U”, because of the theme's somewhat archaic properties.

 ## Installation